gnclmorais/blog/_posts/2020-10-09-vortexgear-cypher.md

 ## Programming the keyboard
 A cool feature of most Vortex keyboards is the ability to program and override almost any key.
-This especially important on smaller keyboards, like their [Core 40%](https://mechboards.co.uk/shop/keyboards/vortex-core-40-keyboard/), but it’s still quite useful in order to tune a keyboard just for your use case.
+This is especially important on smaller keyboards, like their [Core 40%](https://mechboards.co.uk/shop/keyboards/vortex-core-40-keyboard/), but it’s still quite useful in order to tune a keyboard just for your use case.

-I’ve used their [Pok3r](https://mechboards.co.uk/shop/keyboards/vortex-pok3r-60-keyboard) and it was almost perfect, but the fact it had no dedicated arrow keys (they were only reachable by pressing `Fn` plus other keys) was a deal breaker to me.
+I’ve used a [Pok3r](https://mechboards.co.uk/shop/keyboards/vortex-pok3r-60-keyboard) and it was almost perfect, but the fact it had no dedicated arrow keys was a deal breaker to me(they were only reachable by pressing `Fn` plus other keys).
 The Cypher model corrects that and, with a few changes, ticks all the boxes for me.
 Here’s my current layout (lighter grey highlighting the keys I’ve changed):

 [![Customised layout](/images/posts/2020-10-09-cypher-layout-custom.png)][custom]